skypilot-org/skypilot/llm/codellama/README.md

         },
         {
           "role": "user",
-          "content": "Show me the code for quick sort a list of integers."
+          "content": "Show me the python code for quick sorting a list of integers."
         }
       ],
       "max_tokens": 256,